html-validate/html-validate/docs/usage/index.md

 A list of bundled presets is available at the {@link rules/presets preset list}.
 By default `html-validate:recommended` is used.

-When using NPM packages and files each must export a valid configuration object.
+When using NPM packages or files each must be resolvable with `require(..)` and export a valid configuration object.
-Plugins may create [custom configuration presets](/dev/writing-plugins.html) by exposing one or more preset in the plugin declaration.
+Plugins may create {@link writing-plugins#configuration-presets configuration presets} by exposing one or more preset in the plugin declaration.

 ### `rules`